jax-ml/jax/docs/301/custom-derivatives.md

 (Static parameters in `self.params` wouldn't work for the bounds: params are baked into the primitive instance when it's constructed, so they can't be traced values.
-Anything that might be dynamic data, like bounds passed as arguments to a `jit`-compiled function, should be an ordinary input.
+Anything that might be dynamic data, like bounds passed as arguments to a jitted function, should be an ordinary input.
 Save `self.params` for genuinely static data, like the Python function in the `fixed_point` example below.)

+Here's `jnp.sin` and its derivative, for comparison:

 ```{code-cell}
 import matplotlib.pyplot as plt